-- 1. note the contents of the Chief Social Work Officer's Annual Report; - 2. agree to its onward submission to Scottish Government and the Integration Joint Board; - 3. acknowledge the commitment, skills and experience of social work staff in continuing to deliver high quality services to Falkirk citizens.
+- 2.1 note the contents of the Chief Social Work Officer's Annual Report - 2.2 acknowledge the commitment, skills and experience of social work staff in continuing to deliver high quality services to Falkirk citizens.

-3. Background
+3. BACKGROUND

 - 3.1 Section 3 of the Social Work (Sc) Act 1968 requires every Local Authority to appoint a professionally qualified Chief Social Work Officer.
 The post holder must be a qualified Social Worker, with sufficient experience and seniority. - 3.2 Kathy McCarroll was Chief Social Work Officer from June 2015 and retired after 42 years of service in August 2017.
 Sara Lacey has been appointed as successor and takes up Chief Social Work Officer responsibilities, including future Annual Reports. - 3.3 The Scottish Government published National Guidance on the role of the Chief Social Work Officer in 2009, which was refreshed in 2016.
-For a number of years, Chief Social Work Officers have produced Annual Reports about social work services. - 3.4 If approved by Council, the report will then be submitted to the Chief Social Work Adviser, Scottish Government, by 30 September 2017. - 3.5 The format of the Chief Social Work Officer's report is prescribed in guidance and was revised and updated in May 2017.
+For a number of years, Chief Social Work Officers have produced Annual Reports about social work services. - 3.4 Falkirk Council approved the report on 20 September 2017.
+This was then submitted to the Chief Social Work Adviser at the Scottish Government.

+- 3.5 The format of the Chief Social Work Officer's report is prescribed in guidance and was revised and updated in May 2017.
 The report writing guidance is detailed and makes it clear that it outlines the minimum reporting requirements, with an expectation that direct links to more detailed reports and information sources should be inserted into the main body of the report.
-The layout and content of this report satisfies the prescribed format required.

-3.6 The information to be included is described as follows:-
+The layout and content of this report satisfies the prescribed format required. - 3.6 The information to be included is described as follows: